tanvicat/Hybrid-Mamba-Misinformation-RE-Dataset/README.md

-# A Hybrid Transformer-Mamba Approach for Misinformation RE Dataset
+# A Hybrid Transformer-Mamba Approach for Misinformation Quantification

 This repository provides the dataset and code used in the paper: